Moogamouth/Permaloom/README.md

 Optional.
 If true, scrape links, links of links, so on, stemming from the starting page.
 It will stop when options.i is depleted.
 Will automatically be set to true if `options.i` > 1.

+#### options.uploadOnGen
+`Bool`

+Optional.
+If true, transactions will be uploaded one by one, on generation.
+This means that `options.maxFee` will be applied to each transaction singularly, instead of summing up the fees of all tranactions.
+Also, upload of transactions will be skipped if the transaction's webpage has already been archived after `options.after`, otherwise skip generation of transactions if the transaction's webpage has already been archived after `options.after`.

 #### options.after
 `Int`